schmidb/AI-EAF/dimensions/people-skills.md

 - Creating new roles focused on AI system management and governance
 - Balancing technical expertise with ethical and strategic competencies
 - Managing the profound workforce transformation as AI capabilities advance
+- Implementing authentic leadership development for AI transformation
+- Exploring new work models like 4-day work weeks enabled by AI productivity gains

 ### Interdependencies
 The People & Skills dimension is deeply interconnected with all other dimensions of the AI-EAF: